sul-dlss/sdr-deploy/README.md

 # SDR Deployment script

 This is a central place for deploying SDR applications (and sul_pub).
-This allows all applications to be deployed at once.
+This allows all applications to be deployed together in a single script.

 ## Usage